XavierDefontaine/CV/README.md

 #### Problem solving 🕵🏻‍♂️
 I always approach solving problems by breaking them down into manageable chunks.
 I am **patient** and never deterred by a problem.
 A good example of this was deploying a finished product in just over a week using entirely new technologies to us for my final project at Makers - we came up against multiple challenges which we overcame by mapping how each actor interacted, outlining the flow in the code, narrowing down the issue, then each reading up on them and sharing what we learned to inform our next sprint.

 While working at MN2S, I led a team of 5 logistics coordinators in a highly demanding environment, where we were constantly faced with complex issues relating to artist tours.
-I taught the team to remain **calm** and worked with them to find the cleanest solution.
+I taught the team to remain **calm** and worked with them to find the **cleanest solution**.

 #### Stakeholder management 🤝
 Whilst working in artist management, I successfully managed high stakes relationships with a variety of key stakeholders, including press and legal teams, event promoters, artist managers and the artists themselves, to ensure the success of worldwide tours and individual shows.